ysmohan/resbook-MATLABchapter/README.md

 <pre><code>% Use the scatter plot option in the PLOTS tab to make a scatter plot of X and Y.
 </code></pre>

+#
+Master Challenge

+###Bad Science!

+You are a budding climate scientist.
+You wanted to make great changes to the world using science.
+But academia being the cruel mistress she is broke you.
+You decided to turn to industry ("the lucrative, dark side of science").
+However, poor judgement on your part followed by numerous bad decisions left you working for the Big Bad — Evil Corp, aka E-Corp, headed by CEO Big Frump.
+Now E-Corp was not a good organisation.
+They had numerous dealings in non-renewable energy sources and rumour has it that their scientists practiced "Bad Science".
+Their key motto was "Correlation = Causation" — the simple principle that just because two events are related, one must have caused the other.
+Their arguments frequently involved repeatedly yelling "Wrong" and their favorite explanation was "Because I said so."
+Seduced by the ease of non-reason and misinformation, you've have indeed turned to the dark side.

+### The Task
+In the face of damning evidence suggesting that global temperatures are indeed rising, Big Frump himself has decided to put together a task force.
+You are a part of this task force of like-minded immoral "scientists".
+Your task is to come up with the worst possible climate hypothesis.
+You have trawled through the internet and found numerous data sets which can be found here and you need to use your MATLAB skills to find a relationship between them.
+Through this bad science you will help E-Corp perpetrate hate and fear.
+You will help Big Frump rule the post-apocalyptic wasteland that will be his one lasting legacy.
+Mwahahahaha!

+<pre><code>
+In order to successfully complete the challenge, you need to do the following:

+Step 1: Download the 'masterchallenge.mat' and 'variabledesc.txt' files into the MasterChallenge folder you created in challenge 1. variabledesc.txt contains a description of all the vectors you found on the Internet.
+Step 2: Ensure that the folder MasterChallenge is your current working directory.
+Double click on masterchallenge.mat.
+This should populate your workspace with the different vectors that you found on the internet.
+Step 3: Using scatter plots, find any relationship between the variables in your workspace.
+Step 4: Tweet your hypothesis and tag #ResBaz

+</code></pre>

+# Plenary

+At the end of this chapter, you would have learned how to:

+- Change the current directory
+- Load vectors/matrices into the workspace.
+- Use the command window to perform simple arithmetic operations on your matrices and vectors.
+- Use the Plots tab to perform some exploratory data analysis.

+If you want to learn more about using MATLAB, you can find course material here:
+There are also easy to understand videos here: